HemathDeunei/1_LR_model_using_EPL_soccer_data/docs/index.md

 !!!
 Tip "Say Hi, to collaborate!"

-    Hello there, The fun for me in collaboration is, working with other people just makes both smarter; that’s proven.
+    Hello there, The fun for me in collaboration is, working with other people just makes us smarter; that’s proven.
 Having said that, drop a mail at mr@hemath.com.